 Charters Towers - 'The World'

-In December 1871, a young Aboriginal is looking for lost horses that had bolted in a thunderstorm; he bends to get a drink of water and sees something sparkling in the sandy river bed.
+In December 1871, A 12-year-old Aboriginal boy named Jupiter Mosman is looking for lost horses that had bolted in a thunderstorm; he bends to get a drink of water and sees something sparkling in the sandy river bed.
 Gold!
 By February 1872, the goldfield known as Charters Towers is registered and the rush is on to this new shanty town in North Queensland.
 By the end of 1872, calico has given way to more permanent housing for the 3,000 residents!
 The Charters Towers Goldfields is dotted with small townships centred around gold mines - Millchester, Queenton, Black Jack, Just in Time, Mt Leyshon; while along the local creeks alluvial mining camps have sprung up.

 In 1877, Charters Towers is gazetted and surveyed as the second municipality in Queensland - by this time with all of the untapped riches of the earth, it is known as "The World".
 One square mile is set aside for this new town and soon building such as banks, stores and hotels line the main thoroughfares of Gill, Mosman and Bow Streets.
 There are 21 hotels in Mosman Street but the main street of Gill Street extending through to Millchester Road is lined with over 100 hotels, inns and wayside shanties to quench the thirst of miners.